popphylotools/HiMAP_v2/README.md

 **Part02** `02_orthofinder.py` and `03_ortho_selection.py` These scripts infer a set of orthologs using Orthofinder v.
 2.5.4 (Emms and Kelly, 2019) and extract cluster of orthologs according to set of parameters defined by the user.
 However other ortholog prediction approaches can also be used.
 **Part03** `04_alignments_and_filtering.py` This is the main locus selection pipeline, which takes as input ortholog prediction from a variety of genomic and transcriptomic resources (some of which with relatively trustworthy structural annotations: “high quality annotations”).
 Exon/intron boundaries from the “high quality annotations” are used to predict exon/intron boundaries across all data, and several filtering steps identify conserved exons across data inputs.
 **Part04** `05_exon_phylogeny.py` This script is intended to infer exon phylogenies following the steps: generates the alignment, determine the best-fit substitution model and reconstruct a maximum likelihood phylogeny.
-**Part05** `blah06_visualize.py` Data visualization tool, which allows the user to analyze missingness and informativeness of the provided datasets and explore the tree space of exon phylogenies.[TO BE UPDATED]
+**Part05** `blah06_visualize.py` Data visualization tool, which allows the user to analyze missingness and informativeness of the provided datasets and explore the tree space of exon phylogenies.[TO BE UPDATED ONCE WE FINISH THAT PART]

 ## Installation WILL NEED TO UPDATE .git NAMES
 #### Python
-Install [Anaconda](Emms and Kelly, 2019) distribution of python or comparable Python v3 (Python >=3.7.1).
+Python >=3.7.1 is required.
 #### Download this git repo
 Either use git:
 ```